truenas/documentation/content/SCALEUIReference/VirtualizationScreens.md

 **Add** opens the [**Add Device**](#devices-add-screens) screen.
 Settings change based on the various device types.

 ### Device Actions
-Each device listed on the **Devices** screen has the same three options, accessed by clicing the <span class="material-icons">more_vert</span> at the right of the device row:
+Each device listed on the **Devices** screen has the same three options, accessed by clicking the <span class="material-icons">more_vert</span> at the right of the device row:

 * **Edit** opens the **Edit *type* Device** screen where *type* is the device type selected.
   Settings vary based on the type of device selected in **Device Type**.
 See **[Add Device](#devices-add-screens)** screen.